foxssg/foxssg.github.io/about.md

 permalink: /about/
 ---

-Some information about you!
+A linux enthusiast.

 ### More Information

-A place to include any other types of information that you'd like to include about yourself.
+This blog is going to be my personal blog with some tips that I've discovered in my life path, most of them related to linux but not all of them.

 ### Contact me